microsoft/AirSim/docs/image_apis.md

 #### Using AirSim Images with NumPy

-If you plan to use numpy for image manipulation, you should get uncompressed RGBA image and then convert to numpy like this:
+If you plan to use numpy for image manipulation, you should get uncompressed RGB image and then convert to numpy like this:

 ```python
 responses = client.simGetImages([ImageRequest("0", airsim.ImageType.Scene, False, False)])